Being in Europe During a Heat Wave: Tips to Stay Cool

 What to Wear During a Summer Trip to Europe

-I packed everything into a carry-on, which meant I couldn’t pack much for a 6-week Europe trip and I had to fit in a wardrobe that would cover chilly nights on the top of the Dolomite mountains to hot days spent touring major cities.
+I packed everything into a carry-on, which meant I couldn’t pack much for a 6-week Europe trip and I had to fit in a wardrobe that would cover chilly nights on the top of the Dolomite mountains to hot days spent touring major European cities.
 I packed my two go-to travel dresses, cap sleeve polyester dresses from REI that hit my knees – a convenient option to have for lunch at a nice restaurant or touring a cathedral with dress codes, plus had a secret pocket I like to put credit cards in.
 Yet I was soon to learn polyester = hot and uncomfortable during summer in Europe.

 Those two dresses still got a lot of wear, but as weather crept into the triple digits, there were two items of clothing that became my go-to outfit (I was doing a lot of laundry in the sink): a loose, breezy cotton top that I literally stuck into my suitcase at the very last minute (thank goodness) and some baggy terry shorts.
 I stuck a loose scarf in my day pack in case we ended up anywhere I needed to cover my shoulders and chest.
 We didn’t do much shopping on the trip, but if we had, I would have bought more loose cotton shirts to wear and a couple pairs of wrinkle-free linen shorts.